hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `ebs_root_volume_size` - (Optional) Size in GiB of the EBS root device volume of the Linux AMI that is used for each EC2 instance.
 Available in Amazon EMR version 4.x and later.
 * `custom_ami_id` - (Optional) A custom Amazon Linux AMI for the cluster (instead of an EMR-owned AMI).
 Available in Amazon EMR version 5.7.0 and later.
 * `bootstrap_action` - (Optional) Ordered list of bootstrap actions that will be run before Hadoop is started on the cluster nodes.
 Defined below.
-* `configurations` - (Optional) List of configurations supplied for the EMR cluster you are creating
+* `configurations` - (Optional) List of configurations supplied for the EMR cluster you are creating.
+Supply a configuration object for applications to override their default configuration.
+See [AWS Documentation](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html) for more information.
 * `configurations_json` - (Optional) A JSON string for supplying list of configurations for the EMR cluster.

 ~> **NOTE on configurations_json:** If the `Configurations` value is empty then you should skip